Optical geometries: Optical geometry

 Under the non-shearing assumption, one can obtain stronger results.
 In particular, one can \emph{single out} a generator of the congruence by normalising its twist.
 This should be contrasted with the situation in Hermitian geometry, where the hermitian form has a fixed norm.

-\begin{proposition} Let $(\mc{M},g,K)$ be an optical geometry with twisting non-expanding non-shearing congruence of null geodesics $\mc{K}$.
-Then there exists a unique generator $k$ of $\mc{K}$ such that the geodesics are affinely parametrised with respect to $k$ and its twist $\tau$ satisfies $\tau_{i j} \tau^{i j} = 2 r$, where $r$ is the rank of $\tau$. \end{proposition} \begin{proof} Let $k$ be a section of $K$ generating affinely parameterised geodesics with twist $\tau_{i j}$.
+\begin{prop} Let $(\mc{M},g,K)$ be an optical geometry with twisting non-expanding non-shearing congruence of null geodesics $\mc{K}$.
+Then there exists a unique generator $k$ of $\mc{K}$ such that the geodesics are affinely parametrised with respect to $k$ and its twist $\tau$ satisfies $\tau_{i j} \tau^{i j} = 2 r$, where $r$ is the rank of $\tau$. \end{prop} \begin{proof} Let $k$ be a section of $K$ generating affinely parameterised geodesics with twist $\tau_{i j}$.
 Then we can write

 where $\tau_{a b} = \tau_{i j} \delta^i_a \delta^j_b$ and $k^b \beta_b =0$.
 In particular, $\| \d \kappa \| = \| \tau \|$.
 Set $\wt{k}^a = \sqrt{2r} \| \tau \|^{-1} k^a$.
 Then, with $\wt{\kappa} = g(\wt{k},\cdot)$, we have